 Answer: ANR stands for Application Not Responding.
 It is used when the application’s main activity stops responding for a while.
-It depends on some conditions, like if there is no response to input after 5 seconds or the broadcast receiver is not done executing within 10 seconds.
+It depends on some conditions, like if there is no response to input after 5 seconds or the broadcast receiver doesn’t complete execution within 10 seconds.

 Answer: We use HashMaps-like structures, such as Bundles, to pass trivial data from one activity to its sub-activities.

 Answer: WebView is a window or view that displays web pages inside an Android application.
-It gives a web-browser-like look to the application.
-WebView uses the WebKit rendering engine to display web pages, and it also includes some navigation tools like forward, backward, and history buttons.
+It gives a web browser-like look to the application.
+WebView uses the WebKit rendering engine to display web pages, and it also includes some navigation tools like forwarding, backward, and history buttons.

 Answer: Context is a class that handles the current state of a running Android application.
 It provides services like resolving resources and accessing the database.
 There are two types of Context:

 The content provider provides data from one application to another upon making a request.
 It manages the structured set of data and also provides data security.

 25. Name the different storage methods in Android.

 Answer: Android has several storage methods.
 These are:

 - SQLite Databases